MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/writing-a-umdf-driver-based-on-a-template.md

 ---
-title: Write a Universal Windows Driver (UMDF 2) Based on a Template
+title: Write a UMDF 2 Based on a Template
-description: This topic describes how to write a Universal Windows driver using User-Mode Driver Framework (UMDF) 2.
-You'll start with a Microsoft Visual Studio template and then deploy and install your driver on a separate computer.
+description: How to write a Universal Windows driver using User-Mode Driver Framework (UMDF) 2.
+You'll start with a Microsoft Visual Studio template. ms.date: 06/28/2024
-keywords:
-- Write a UMDF driver
-ms.date: 06/02/2021
 ---

 # Write a Universal Windows driver (UMDF 2) based on a template